Pragya123482/WebRTC-Video-Calling-Application/README.md

 In order to get started follow these steps:

-1. Try open http://localhost/Video%20Call/samples/VIDEOsample/index.html in two wen-browser tabs.
+1. Try open http://localhost/Video%20Call/samples/VIDEOsample/index.html in two web-browser tabs.
 (Chrome or Firefox).
    Open the developer console.
 2. In the browser window you should see a web form where you can either create a new user or login as a user.